 We started supporting Rainforest Trust and being part of their Roots program

 We strongly believe in supporting organizations that are committed to the environment.
 That’s why we decided to be part of the Roots program and support the work that Rainforest Trust does protecting areas around the world for endangered species.
+If you wanna join too, you can do so in this link

 We have received over 50 reviews on TripAdvisor